 These seven platforms are fit and unfit in many cases.
 I’m writing down the following seven points that help you realize whom they are recommended for:

-• Jekyll is recommended for those who want a fully static website.
+• Jekyll is recommended for them who want a fully static website.

-• Postach.io is recommended for those who travel all the time.
+• Postach.io is recommended for them who travel all the time.

-• Ghost is recommended for those who want the simplest version of WordPress.
+• The ghost is recommended for them who want the simplest version of WordPress.

-• Wix is recommended for those who want to go online in no time.
+• Wix is recommended for them who want to go online in no time.

-• Medium is recommended for those who want to share long Twitter stories.
+• Medium is recommended for them who want to share long twitter stories.

-• Quora is recommended for those who want to get in front of large audiences.
+• Quora is recommended for them who want to get in front of large audiences.

-• LinkedIn is recommended for those who want to get more profile reach.
+• LinkedIn is recommended for them who want to get more profile reaches.

 These sound interesting, right?
 I will be grateful if you share your rare but favorite publishing platform in the comments.